zabbix/zabbix/templates/cloud/gcp/README.md

 ## Setup

-This template will be connected to discovered entities automatically with the all required parameters pre-defined
+This template will be connected to discovered entities automatically with all required parameters pre-defined

 ### Macros used